Jamesits/DRIPSEnabler/README.md

 > 这个好像不是所有大学生都能写出来的玩意了——[Ben Wang](https://github.com/imbushuo)，2020-02-12

+## WARNING

+This is not an end-user product.
+This is pure experimental.

+S0ix might not be fully supported by your hardware, firmware or operating system.
+Enabling S0ix might overheat your device and cause fire in extreme environments.
+The developer is not responsible for anything that happen to you or your computer.

+Loading incorrect ACPI tables might cause harm to your hardware, render your OS unable to boot, and cause data damage.
+Loading untrusted ACPI table might harm your data security.

 ## Usage

 ### Requirements

 * UEFI-enabled firmware
-* Windows 10 1903 (19H1) or later (earlier versions of Windows doesn't support IntelPEP if it is not available during OS installation)
+* Windows 10 1903 (19H1) or later (earlier versions of Windows doesn't support IntelPEP if it is not available during OS installation, but your mileage may vary)
 * S0ix is enabled (natively or use [S0ixEnabler](https://github.com/Jamesits/S0ixEnabler))

 ### Preparation